Fostering in Leicester and Leicestershire with AFA

-Are you interested in fostering in Leicestershire?
+Are you interested in fostering in Leicester and Leicestershire?
 Find out why AFA is the best choice fostering agency to support you as a foster parent.

 I want to foster in Leicestershire

 Are you looking to make a positive impact in a child’s life?

 Are you looking to make a positive impact in a child’s life?
 If so, you might want to consider fostering in Leicestershire with us at AFA.
 We’ve been serving the community for over 12 years and we’re actively looking for new foster parents, especially in areas such as Leicester, Loughborough, Hinckley, Wigston, Coalville, Melton Mowbray, Market Harborough, Oadby, Earl Shilton, Narborough, Shepshed, and the surrounding towns and villages.

 Why do we need foster parents in Leicestershire?

 Did you know that there are many children and young people in care in Leicestershire, just waiting for a supportive and caring family like yours?
 In 2022, there were 1,313 children in local authority care in Leicestershire, and while 910 were living in foster homes, many more children still need homes with caring individuals like you.